department-of-veterans-affairs/vagov-content/pages/service-members/index.md

         description: <b>Active duty, National Guard and Reserve (active only)</b> <br> If you need help with your daily activities, or you’re housebound, see if you qualify for monthly payments added to the amount of your monthly Veterans pension.
       - url: "/housing-assistance/disability-housing-grants/"
         label: Disability housing grants
-        description: If you have a service-connected disability, find out how to apply for a housing grant to make changes to your home to help you live more independently.
+        description: <b>Active duty, National Guard and Reserve (active, traditional, technical)</b> <br> If you have a service-connected disability, find out how to apply for a housing grant to make changes to your home to help you live more independently.
       - url: "/life-insurance/"
         label: More life insurance options
         description: <b>Active duty, National Guard and Reserve (active, traditional, technical)</b> <br> Explore life insurance coverage options and services for you and your family, and manage your policy online.
       - url: "/burials-memorials/pre-need-eligibility/"
         label: Pre-need eligibility determination for burial in a VA national cemetery
-        description: <b>Active duty, National Guard and Reserve (active, traditional and technical with a service-connected disability)</b> <br>  Apply for a pre-need eligibility decision letter to confirm that you qualify for burial in a VA national cemetery.
+        description: <b>Active duty, National Guard and Reserve (active, traditional, technical)</b> <br>  Apply for a pre-need eligibility decision letter to confirm that you qualify for burial in a VA national cemetery.
 This can help you pre-plan, and make the process easier for your family members in their time of need.

 ---